vinhltt/tihonspec/.tihonspec/commands/sub-workspace/list.md

 1. Run: `bash .tihonspec/scripts/bash/detect-config.sh`
 2. Parse JSON output
 3. If no workspace found:
    - "Not in a workspace.
-Run from workspace root or project directory."
+Run from workspace root or sub-workspace directory."
    - STOP

 ### Step 2: Load Workspace Config

 1. Navigate to workspace root
 2. Read `.tihonspec/.tihonspec.yaml`
-3. Extract `projects` array
+3. Extract `sub-workspaces` array

-### Step 3: Scan Projects
+### Step 3: Scan Sub-workspaces

-For each project in `projects` array:
+For each sub-workspace in `sub-workspaces` array:

 1. Check if path exists
-2. Check if `.tihonspec/.tihonspec.yaml` exists in project
+2. Check if `.tihonspec/.tihonspec.yaml` exists in sub-workspace
-3. If project config exists:
+3. If sub-workspace config exists:
    - Load and merge with workspace
    - Get metadata, rules count
 4. Calculate status:
-   - "configured" = has project config
+   - "configured" = has sub-workspace config
-   - "inherited" = no project config (uses workspace)
+   - "inherited" = no sub-workspace config (uses workspace)
    - "missing" = path doesn't exist

 ### Step 4: Output Table